DataMedSci/pymchelper/docs/technical.rst

 .. end-badges

-Python toolkit for SHIELD-HIT12A and Fluka
+Python toolkit for SHIELD-HIT12A and FLUKA

 Installation